 This message is only available in Belanda For the sake of viewer convenience, the content is shown below in the alternative language.
 You may click the link to switch the active language.
 Interactive toegevoegd aan tentoonstelling Heden van het Slavernijverleden van het Tropenmuseum te Amsterdam.
 30 september jl. is in het Tropenmuseum in Amsterdam een interactive

 This message is only available in Belanda For the sake of viewer convenience, the content is shown below in the alternative language.
 You may click the link to switch the active language.
-Op 24 november as. lanceert Mapping Slavery NL in samenwerking met de gemeente Utrecht markeringen in de openbare ruimte, die verwijzen naar het slavernijverleden in
+Op 24 november 2018 plaatste Mapping Slavery NL in samenwerking met de gemeente Utrecht markeringen in de openbare ruimte, die verwijzen naar het

 This message is only available in Belanda For the sake of viewer convenience, the content is shown below in the alternative language.
 You may click the link to switch the active language.
 Het Nederlandse koloniale verleden inclusief het slavernijverleden worden nauwelijks gezien als integraal onderdeel van de Nederlandse geschiedenis.
 Bovendien is het een verleden waar we